-Curling up in front of a cozy fire is one of the joys of the winter season.
+Curling up in front of a cozy fire is one of the joys of the fall and winter seasons.
 However, every type of fireplace, whether wood-burning, electric, or gas, can pose a potential danger to everyone in your home.
 Before you light that fire, please keep in mind a few important safety and maintenance tips.

 1. Make sure the chimney is capped.

 A cap with wire/mesh sides covers and helps protect against moisture, nesting critters, and other debris from entering the chimney.
 If the cap is damaged or missing, DO replace or repair it.

 It is a very wise investment to hire a professional chimney sweep to clean your fireplace and chimney.
 A chimney sweep can also check the structure for loose bricks, cracks or disintegrating mortar.
 How often, you ask?
 The National Fire Protection Association Standard 211 states, “Chimneys, fireplaces, and vents shall be inspected at least once a year for soundness, freedom from deposits, and correct clearances.
 Cleaning, maintenance, and repairs shall be done if necessary.”
 As the national safety standard, this is the correct way to approach the issue.
 The standard takes into account the fact that even if you don’t use your chimney much, animals may build nests in the flue or there may be other signs of deterioration that could make the chimney unsafe to use.